The 10 Best Shoes to Wear with Leggings, According to a Fashion Editor

 This is probably the most foolproof duo on this list.
 Almost any combination of black leggings and black boots will work well together.
 Yup, that rings true whether you opt for leather ankle boots, suede thigh-highs or even rubber wellies.
 That said, faux-leather leggings or spandex with some shine can be trickier to style than matte pairs because mismatched shine can end up looking cheap.
 Err on the side of caution and stick with matte bottoms…until you have time to truly nail down the right duo.

 Leggings are great for rainy days, and not just because they tuck easily into tall boots and thick socks.
 Many of the sporty options out there are made to wick away moisture and dry quickly.
-For true protection from the elements, opt for knee-high boots instead of short Chelsea styles and balance out a chunky sole with a more streamlined top, like a crew-neck knit or button-down shirt.
+For true protection from the elements, opt for substantial, waterproof boots instead of flimsier styles and balance out a chunky sole with a bright, oversized top.

 4. Over-the-Knee Boots